manychat-special/igsxm-2025/README-session-visibility.md

 - Make sure elements have `data-countdown` attribute
 - Check that session is in 'before' state
 - Verify start time is in the future

+### Timezone Conversion Issues
+- Verify `data-start-time` and `data-end-time` are set
+- Check that time display elements have correct `data-time-copy` attributes
+- Ensure session container has `data-agenda-item` attribute

 ### Performance Issues
 - Limit number of sessions on page